 Then I filtered them by GIA versus IGI certificates.

 The price range for GIA diamonds is $5,290-$11,330.

 This shows the premium that sellers charge for a GIA diamond.

 Should You Buy an IGI or GIA Diamond?

-I recommend you buy a diamond graded by the GIA versus IGI unless it’s lab-grown.
+I recommend diamond graded by the GIA versus IGI unless it’s lab-grown.
 In that case, both certifications are sufficient.

 The GIA is widely considered the most consistent diamond grading institution, and it’s important you have confidence in the quality of the assessment.

 You’ll pay a premium for a GIA report compared to ones from other labs, but it’s worth the extra cost.